List of craters on minor planets

 This is a list of all named craters on minor planets in the Solar System as named by IAU's Working Group for Planetary System Nomenclature.
 In addition tentatively named craters—such as those of Pluto—may also be referred to.
-The number of craters is given in parenthesis.
+The number of craters is given in parentheses.
 For a full list of all craters, see list of craters in the Solar System.